jedevc/fyp-report/report.md

 - By `raw` (the challenge itself provides the flag)

-To produce the image, the challenge is first built using the same mechanisms as described in the Compilation section above.
-Then, a Dockerfile that contains a pre-defined setup as well as specified ports and setup scripts can be created.
+To produce the image, the challenge is first built using the same mechanisms as described above in [Compilation](#compilation).
+Then, using the predefined-setup, the rest of the image is setup, possibly with some additional configuration options.

 ### Auto-solvers

-Over a couple years of running and playing CTFs in academic settings, one of the concerns that constantly emerges is the need to verify that challenges are solvable.
+One of the main concerns that emerges with CTF challenges is the need to verify that they are actually solvable.
 If a challenge is broken, it should be detected early on in the development process, to allow the challenge designer time to amend it.
-The widely accepted solution is to automate this, by requiring that all challenges provide a solver script to automatically extract the flag from a challenge so that verification is easy and regressions can be tracked over time.
+Automating this allows for great flexibility; by requiring that all challenges include a solve script to extract the flag from a challenge, verification becomes trivial and regressions can be tracked over time.

-However, doing this with automatically generated challenges is difficult and is one of the main obstacles (**citation needed**) to deploying a system like this in an academic setting.
-Challenges must all be solvable and the difficulty (by measuring the complexity of the solution) must remain *at least* roughly the same, or the marks for the module will be skewed unfairly.
+However, employing this approach with automatically generated challenges is difficult and remains a key issue to address before deploying a system like this in a real-world scenario.
+Challenges must all be solvable and their difficulty variation should be as low as possible, or the results of the CTF will be skewed unfairly.

-To resolve this, along with automatic challenge synthesis, we provide solution script synthesis as part of environment generation.
-While it would be possible to define a single solve script for each specification, that takes into consideration all possible randomisations, writing such a script would be unnecessarily quite challenging.
+To resolve this, we provide solution script synthesis as part of environment generation.
+While it may be possible to define a solve script for each specification that considers all possible randomisations, implementing such a script would be very complex.
 Instead, we allow templating the script with several special variables, with values known and derived during the synthesis process that are unavailable to challenge solvers.